Stewart Talbot: Port Vale

-In 1998–99 he played 35 games, though didn't find the scoresheet.
-He was at the club for the dismissal of "Rudgie" – the end of an era.
-Talbot still found himself in the first team with new man Brian Horton though, the club barely surviving relegation.
+In 1998–99, he played 35 games, though he didn't find the scoresheet.
+He was at the club for the dismissal of manager John Rudge, who joked that injury-prone Michael Walsh and Talbot were responsible for his sacking as Walsh was "never fit" and Talbot was always fit.
+Talbot still found himself in the first-team with new man Brian Horton though, the club barely surviving relegation.
 On 27 April, in a 2–1 defeat by Watford at Vale Park, he was stretchered with a broken leg off after 33 minutes, following a challenge by Paul Robinson.
 The injury resulted in ten months out of action, needing a breakthrough motion fixation treatment to speed up the recovery process.
 It took ten months for him to regain match fitness.
-Four years later he successfully sued Robinson and Watford F.C., settling out of court for "a substantial six-figure sum".
+Four years later, he successfully sued Robinson and Watford F.C., settling out of court for "a substantial six-figure sum".
 The team fell well short in 1999–2000 however, going down in 23rd place.
-Talbot made it onto the pitch just six times following recovery from his injury, Vale salvaging just one point of a possible eighteen.
+Talbot made it onto the pitch just six times following recovery from his injury, Vale salvaging just one point of a possible 18.
 His association with the Burslem club was over, after six seasons at Vale Park he moved on to Second Division new boys Rotherham United in July 2000.

 Rotherham United

-United won their second successive promotion in 2000–01, again finishing runners-up.
-Talbot played 43 games of the campaign, picking up seven yellow cards as well as straight red along the way.
-Talbot was no stranger to the First Division of course, though the "Millers" were.
+United won their second-successive promotion in 2000–01, again finishing runners-up.
+Talbot played 43 games of the campaign, picking up seven yellow cards and one straight red along the way.
 After another 40+ games season for Talbot, United finished above relegated Crewe Alexandra thanks to their superior goal difference and despite a 2–0 defeat at Gresty Road in late April.
 After a couple of runs in the 2002 half of the season, broken up by a persistent knee injury, Ronnie Moore dropped Talbot.
 In February he joined Shrewsbury Town of the Third Division on a one-month loan, playing seven games.
-On his return to Millmoor he was expected to re-join the "Shrews" in their battle to avoid the Conference National, but instead he found himself back in first team contention with Rotherham, playing five games before the end of the season.
-In 2003–04 he made 28 appearances, in which he was booked seven times and sent off once, including a run of four yellow cards in four games.
+On his return to Millmoor he was expected to re-join the "Shrews" in their battle to avoid the Conference National, but instead he found himself back in first-team contention with Rotherham, playing five games before the end of the season.

+In 2003–04, he made 28 appearances, in which he was booked seven times and sent off once, including a run of four yellow cards in four games.
 By January time he was dropped yet again, in February he dropped down a division, joining Brentford on a 2 1/2-year contract on a free transfer.